slic3r/Slic3r/README.md

 ### What language is it written in?

 Almost everything are written in C++,
-Perl is used a bit but the prusa fork is getting rid of it (uless for scripting, maybe).
+Perl is used a bit but the prusa fork is getting rid of it (unless for scripting, maybe).

 The C++ API is public and its use in other projects is encouraged.
 The goal is to make Slic3r fully modular so that any part of its logic can be used separately.

+### What are this fork main features/differences?

+* **Ironing** top surface & many new settings to fine-tune the top surface quality.
+* A denser infill option for 1-X layers before the top solid layers to better support them.

 ### What are Slic3r's main features?